joakim/ternary/readme.md

 | XNOR       | [`xnor`][xnor] | [`same`][same]     |
 | XOR        | [`xor`][xor]   | [`differ`][differ] |

-The 2 argument versions have more intuitive names, making logical expressions read almost like sentences.
-The n-ary functions have worse performance, so only use them if more than 2 arguments are needed.
+The 2 argument versions should perform better and have more intuitive names, making logical expressions read almost like sentences.

 ## Truth tables